OUR EVIDENCE

 Proprietary nootropic supplement stacks as a category.
 Individual components may have modest evidence in isolation.
 Stack combinations are rarely tested as formulated.
 Conflict of interest in manufacturer-funded research is significant.
 Regulatory oversight under DSHEA is minimal.
 SPMD does not recommend products whose evidence base was funded by the product manufacturer without independent replication.

 Unsupervised cold immersion combined with breath-holding.
-The American Heart Foundation and British Heart Foundation have issued warnings.
+The American Heart Association and British Heart Foundation have issued warnings.
 Arrhythmia risk in this specific combination is documented.
 Cold exposure benefits are real and achievable through safer protocols.

 The 10,000-hour rule as popularly stated.
 A popularization of Ericsson's work that discarded all the conditions that made the original finding meaningful.
 Deliberate practice matters.
 Hours of practice without structured feedback, defined objectives, and edge-of-ability tasking do not meet the definition used in the original research and do not produce the same outcomes.